Skip to main content

 " Yes..."
 Roshni waited as her heartbeat increased.

-She turned around, eyes filled with happy tears. " I know am a bit like him, I can't tell what I feel, and I get angry easily, but am not him, I won't hurt you..."
+She turned around, eyes filled with happy tears. " I know I am a bit like him, I can't tell what I feel, and I get angry easily, but I am not him, I won't hurt you..."

 She stopped his speech with her hand, " I know that!"
-He smiled at her and held both her hands again, " I know we only know each other for two months but...."
+He smiled at her and held both her hands again, " I know we only know each other for two months, but...."

 " Sometimes that is like an eternity!"
 She completed his thought.
 He hugged her in joy.
 She hugged him back.

-" By the way" He released her from the embrace " You know it's my family tradition..."
+" By the way," He released her from the embrace ", You know it's my family tradition..."

 " To get engaged at eighteen...
 I know, I heard."